Graphic-Technologies/w2020/_exercises/ex-6-retouching.md

 ### File 1: 01-photoshop-repairing-blemishes

 - Remove all blemishes on the model in the photo
-- Use the tools explored in class and make sure to make all edits on a new layer.
+- Use the tools explored in class to make all edits **non-destructive**.

 ### File 2: 02-photoshop-content-aware-fill

 - Use content aware fill to remove the microphone and light fixture
 - Make sure the brick texture looks good and convincing!

-Make sure that the original layer in both file remains unedited!
+Make sure that the original layer in both files remain unedited!

 ## Folder Structure